-Name: Unit/Lesson Title:
+Name:

-Date: Grade Level:
+Date:

+Curriculum Standards: Central Focus:

-Curriculum Standards: Use current State Curriculum Standards Include the number and text of the standard.
-If only a portion is being addressed, then only list the relevant parts.
-Unpack the standards to determine your language demand for the unit/lesson.
-It is a description of th understanding that you want your students to develop.
-In important identifiable theme, essential question , or topic within the state is the purpose of the instruction.
+Use current State Curriculum Standards What is the Central Focus of this Unit/Lesson?

+Include the number and text of the standard.
+If The central focus is an understanding that you want your students to develop.

+only a portion is being addressed, then only list the relevant parts.
+It is a description of the important identifiable theme , essential question , or topic within the

+Unpack the standards to determine your curriculum (standards) that is the purpose of the instruction.

+language demand for the unit/lesson.

+Central Focus:

+Secondary: Essential Question/s

 Elementary: "I Can" statement/s

-Elementary.
-T Can statement/s

-Lesson Objective (contains your Language Function) You must include and identify a Bloom's verb for your language function and the language demand the "what" from your state standard.
-Follow SMART requirements:
+Lesson Objective (contains your Language

+verb for your language function and the language demand the "what" from your

+state standard.
+Follow SMART requireme ents:

-Academ ic Language
+Academic Language

-Plan instruction to center and support your
+Plan instruction to center and support your L

-What opportunities will you provide for stud lents to practice content l anguage/vocabulary and develop fluency?
+ents to practice content language/vocabulary and develop fluency?

 Academic Vocabulary:

 Include the Language Function contained in the lesson objective:

 Discipline-Specific Tier III Vocabulary:

+Discipline-specific fiel in vocabulary.

 Literacy Component:

-How will you select and use complex text to support students' vocabulary and knowledge acquisition?
+t to support students' vocabulary and knowledge acquisition?

-What reading levels have you planned for?
+What reading levels have you planned for · · · · · · · · · · · · · · · · · · ·

-Language Supports

-Languag e Supports
+vertice reducing revers have you planned to

-Discourse: Discourse is not only how the students communicate in the classroom, but also the language the teacher and students use to communicate the Language Function and vocabulary of the lesson.
-Syntax: Who at conventions, symbols, table s, and graphs will your students b e using to re present information? - What is you r rationale for these instru ıctional decisions?
+Language Supports Syntax: Who at conventions, symbols, table s, and graphs will your students b e using to re present information?
+What is you ır rationale for these instru ictional decisions?
 Cite theore tical reaso ning and research.
-Dla nned Supports for Meeting In dividual Stu udent Needs All ria inied Supports for Meeting in uividuai 5tt udent Needs Students ents who may struggle to me et the learning objective/languag ge function o of this lesson: Evidence for Differentiation Needs: How will you differentiate?
-Initials Reading levels, Tiers, IEP, 504 and/or Gifted Engagement, Representation, Action & Expression Classroom Management: What classroom management rules and procedures are essential to this lesson?
+Di- -1:: 1 C+- ordena Nicodo - • • Pia nned Supports for Meeting In dividual Sti udent Needs All Students Identify stud et the learning objective/language ge function o of this lesson: Initials Evidence for Differentiation Reading levels, Tiers, IEP, 50 How will you differentiate?
+Engagement, Representation, Action & Expression IIIIciais Redding levels, Hers, ILF, 50 4 anayor dijtea Liigugemeni t, representation, Action & Expression Classroom Management: What classroom management rules and procedures are essential to this lesson?
 Are there any management and/or safety issues that need to be considered when teaching this lesson?
-What technology supports or integration are included in this lesson plan (as appropriate and available)?
-What is you r rationale for these instru ıctional decisions?
+14/h - 4 4 h -1 to a construction and the Alexander What techn ology supports or integrat ion are included in this lesson i plan (as a l ppropriate and available)?
+What is you ır rationale for these instru ictional decisions?
 Cite theore tical reaso ning and research.
-Assessment and Evaluation Pre-Assessn nent: Assessment and Ev aluation he students know?
+Dun Annan Assessment and Ev r aluation Pre-Assessr he students know?
 What can the student do?
 What students are still learning?
+What do t ne students know: What can the student do: what students are still learning: